mlynch/mlynch.github.com/_posts/2014-10-17-twitter-tips.markdown

 When tweeting at someone, use a "." before if you want others to see it.
 If you just do `@maxlynch hey Max!
 Check out my new product` only those who follow both you and I will see that.
 Change it to `.@maxlynch` to avoid that.

+But, minding #1, don't just tweet me random crap unless you think I'll really like it :)

 ##3.
 Don't mass follow

 A lot of people do "mass follows" in attempt to get follows back.
 It doesn't really work and there is a limit to how many you can follow anyways.